quic/efficient-transformers/README.md

 # Bertstyle models do not have any optimization w.r.t KV cache changes and are unoptimized version.
 # It is recommended to use kv=True for better performance.

+# For custom models defined on the Hub in their own modeling files.
+We need `trust_remote_code` option
+# Should be set to `True` in `AutoTokenizer` for repositories you trust.
 tokenizer = AutoTokenizer.from_pretrained(model_hf_path, use_cache=True, padding_side="left")
 base_path, onnx_path = qualcomm_efficient_converter(
     model_kv=model_transformed,